atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/regenerateorder.md

 ### **originalOrderNo**
 - **Type:** String
 - **Required:** Yes
 - **Description:** The unique identifier for the original order.
-- **Constraints:** Must be a valid order number issued by the system.
+Must be a valid order number issued by the system.
 - **Default:** None
 - **Example:** "ZNMKU20220119160129691"